mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/feature-requests.md

 [Uservoice](https://mattermost.uservoice.com/forums/306457-general) is used for our community to submit a request or upvote existing requests.

-The Product Management team uses the information from both our customers and community help prioritize features for the roadmap.
+The Product Management team uses the information from both our customers and community to help prioritize features for the roadmap.

 ## Where to share feedback?